Most Australian states and territories have enacted legislation to protect information privacy.

 This case was an important step in breach of confidence being used as a remedy for breach of privacy, although it is limited in scope by the need for a confidential relationship to have existed between the plaintiff and the defendant.

 Doe v Australian Broadcasting Corporation

 In Doe v Australian Broadcasting Corporation VCC 281, the ABC published information on two separate occasions that identified the plaintiff as a victim of rape by her husband, contrary to section 41(1A) of the Judicial Proceedings Reports Act 1958 (Vic).

 In addition to finding a breach of statutory duty and breach of confidence, Justice Hempel also found the defendant was liable in tort for invasion of privacy, relying on the High Court’s comments in the Lenah Game Meats case.
 The decision was appealed but the appeal was withdrawn.

 Recent recommendations for law reform

-Considering the slow and piecemeal development of a right of privacy at common law, there have been several recommendations by Australian law reform commissions that there be a statutory cause of action for breach of privacy.
+Considering the slow and piecemeal development of a right of privacy at common law, various law reform commissions have recommended that there be a statutory cause of action for breach of privacy.

 In 2009, the New South Wales Law Reform Commission released a report, Invasion of privacy (report 120).
 It recommended that the Civil Liability Act 2002 (NSW) be amended to provide a statutory cause of action for invasion of privacy.